Pamela Tiffin: Hollywood career

-20th Century Fox gave her the leading role in the musical State Fair (1962), a remake of an earlier film, where she was romanced by Bobby Darin and directed by José Ferrer.
+She won the leading role in the Twentieth Century-Fox musical remake State Fair (1962), in which she played Bobby Darin's love interest.
 She was one of the three leads in MGM's comedy Come Fly with Me (1963).

 Tiffin studied at Columbia and continued to model.
-She guest starred on The Fugitive and filmed a pilot for Fox, Three in Manhattan, that was not picked up.
+She appeared as a guest star on The Fugitive and filmed a television pilot for Fox titled Three in Manhattan that did not materialize into a series.

 She made two films with James Darren, both aimed at teen audiences: For Those Who Think Young (1964) and The Lively Set (1964).
-Fox put her in another remake, The Pleasure Seekers (1964), a new version of Three Coins in the Fountain.
+Fox cast her The Pleasure Seekers (1964), a remake of Three Coins in the Fountain (1954).

-She co-starred with Burt Lancaster in the 1965 western The Hallelujah Trail and went to Italy where she appeared in a segment of Kiss the Other Sheik (1965) with Marcello Mastroianni.
-She returned to make the private-detective film Harper (1966) with Paul Newman.
-She then performed in Dinner at Eight on Broadway.
+Tiffin costarred with Burt Lancaster in the 1965 Western The Hallelujah Trail and appeared in a segment of Kiss the Other Sheik (1965) that was filmed in Italy.
+She next appeared in the mystery film Harper (1966) with Paul Newman and performed in Dinner at Eight on Broadway.

 Italy

-In 1967, Tiffin decided to move to Italy "to find out what I want".
+In 1967, Tiffin relocated to Italy "to find out what I want."
 She appeared in The Almost Perfect Crime (1966) with Philippe Leroy; The Protagonists (1968); Torture Me But Kill Me with Kisses (1968), a hugely popular comedy; and The Archangel (1969) with Vittorio Gassman.

-The February 1969 issue of Playboy did a photo feature titled "A Toast to Tiffin".
+The February 1969 issue of Playboy included a photo feature titled "A Toast to Tiffin."

-She made her first American film in two years when she played a liberal college student and the love interest to Peter Ustinov in the comedy Viva Max!
+She appeared in her first American film in two years when she played a liberal college student and the love interest to Peter Ustinov in the comedy Viva Max!
 (1969).
-She performed Uncle Vanya on stage and was in an episode of The Survivors.
+She performed in Uncle Vanya on stage and appeared in the final episode of the ABC series The Survivors, which aired in January 1970.

-Tiffin returned to Italy to appear in Cose di Cosa Nostra (1971), No One Will Notice You're Naked (1971), The Fifth Cord (aka Evil Fingers) (1971), E se per caso una mattina...
+Tiffin returned to Italy to appear in Gang War (1971), No One Will Notice You're Naked (1971), The Fifth Cord (a.k.a.
+Evil Fingers) (1971), E se per caso una mattina...
 (1972), Deaf Smith & Johnny Ears (1973), Kill Me, My Love!
 (1973) with Farley Granger, La signora è stata violentata!
-(1973), and Brigitte, Laura, Ursula, Monica, Raquel, Litz, Florinda, Barbara, Claudia, e Sofia le chiamo tutte... anima mia (1974).
+(1973) and Brigitte, Laura, Ursula, Monica, Raquel, Litz, Florinda, Barbara, Claudia, e Sofia le chiamo tutte... anima mia (1974).

 She returned to Hollywood briefly to appear in the TV movie The Last of the Powerseekers (1971).

+Tiffin retired from acting in the mid-1970's after marrying her second husband and becoming a mother.

-She appeared as herself in a 2003 documentary, Abel Ferrara: Not Guilty, opposite her daughter Echo Danon.
+She appeared in the 2003 documentary Abel Ferrara: Not Guilty with her daughter Echo Danon.

-She released a memoir, Daring: My Passages with Gail Sheehy in 2014 and a biography of her life, Pamela Tiffin: Hollywood to Rome, was written by Tom Lisanti in 2015.
+A biography of Tiffin titled Pamela Tiffin: Hollywood to Rome was written by Tom Lisanti in 2015.

 Personal life

 Tiffin married twice.
 Her first marriage was to Clay Felker, an American magazine editor, whom she married in 1962 and divorced in 1969.
-Her second marriage was to Edmondo Danon, a philosopher, who is a son of the Italian movie producer Marcello Danon.
+Her second marriage was to Edmondo Danon, a philosopher, and the son of Italian film producer Marcello Danon.
 They married in 1974 and had two daughters, Echo and Aurora.

-Tiffin died on December 2, 2020, in a Manhattan hospital, at the age of 78 from natural causes.
+Tiffin died on December 2, 2020, in a Manhattan hospital at the age of 78 from natural causes.